 3. What the poppy flower means

 Painting red poppies with your kids is another great way to enter into conversation about the meaning of Anzac Day as the red flowers grew where the soldiers were fighting.

 Explain how the red poppy signifies remembering the soldiers and that by painting them now, they too are showing their respect and gratitude.

 Plus, drawing and painting is a great way to keep your kids entertained!

-4. Australia is not the only country that recognise the Anzacs
+4. Australia is not the only country that recognises the Anzacs